oscie57/tiktok-voice/readme.md

 If you like this project, feel free to support me via [buymeacoffee](https://buymeacoffee.com/oscie)!

+If you are the creator for a project which uses this, I would just like to thank you!
+I am so glad I am making people's lives easier with things.
+Please do credit me however either using the GitHub project link or my Twitter username.

 ## NOTICE - NEW VOICES
 **We need your help**!
 There are so many more voices on the TikTok platform that we don't know about!
 Please let us know if you find one either via [the Voices issue](https://github.com/oscie57/tiktok-voice/issues/1) or [the Discord server](https://discord.gg/ymb84qM54A)!